Transferring into a Degree: Got Credits?

 “We discuss all their options, be that an undergraduate certificate program, an advanced degree, or whatever, and determine what best suits that student.
 Then, we’ll ask for copies of their transcripts, do an initial evaluation, and let them know how many credits will transfer toward their program or programs.”

 Weinberger’s experience with transferring credits toward a degree at DeVry benefitted from that process.
 “I received proficiency credits on top of taking all transfer credits from previous universities.
-It was interesting to take those classes, but also helpful that DeVry took all my credits,” Weinberger says.
+It was interesting to take those classes, but also helpful that DeVry took (most of) my credits,” Weinberger says.

 “In my case, the SSA explained that I could have my technical management degree in two semesters.
 I just needed to take the remaining courses and I’d be good to go.”